Knowshon Moreno: Professional career

+Pre-draft

-Moreno was considered the best running back available in the 2009 NFL Draft.
+Moreno was considered the best running back available in the 2009 NFL draft.

 Denver Broncos

-Moreno was drafted by the Denver Broncos in the first round with the 12th overall pick, which was their first of two first-round picks in the 2009 NFL Draft.
+Moreno was selected by the Denver Broncos in the first round with the 12th overall pick, which was their first of two first-round picks in the 2009 NFL draft.
 He was the first running back and the second of six Georgia Bulldogs to be selected that year.
 Moreno chose to wear the number 27 on his jersey, the same number used by the late Darrent Williams.
 He received permission from Williams's mother Rosalind.
 Moreno said he would honor the number, and volunteer at the Darrent Williams Teen Center.

 On August 7, 2009, after an eight-day holdout, Moreno signed a five-year, $18.084 million contract with a $2.094 million club option for 2014.
 The deal included $14.2 million guaranteed and Moreno could earn an additional $6.3 million through incentives.
 On September 27, 2009, Moreno scored his first career NFL touchdown with a seven-yard run against the Oakland Raiders.
 Overall, in the 2009 season, he had 947 rushing yards, seven rushing touchdowns, 213 receiving yards, and two receiving touchdowns.

 In the 2010 season, Moreno had 779 rushing yards, five rushing touchdowns, 372 receiving yards, and three receiving touchdowns in 13 games.

 During the 2011 season, Moreno split playing time with Willis McGahee.
 Moreno averaged a career-high 5.3 yards per carry.
 His season was cut short on November 15, 2011, when the Broncos placed Moreno on the IR after he tore his ACL against the Kansas City Chiefs finishing the season with 179 rushing yards and 1 total touchdown.